Bulletin #2574, Native Trees and Shrubs for Maine Landscapes: American Hophornbeam (Ostrya virginiana)

 - graceful, slender catkins hang from branch tips in winter

 American hophornbeam is a tougher and more stress-tolerant tree than its close relative, hornbeam (Carpinus caroliniana).
 Where we find hornbeam growing in moist bottomland soils, we are likely to find hophornbeam higher up on the rocky slopes on drier soils.
 It grows there with American beech (Fagus grandifolia), red oak (Quercus rubra) and Alleghany serviceberry (Amelanchier laevis).
 Tolerant of full sun, Ostrya virginiana can also be used as a specimen tree in the landscape, and its small size is particularly suited to use as a patio or courtyard tree.
-When grown in sun, it is likely to become wider than it is tall.
+When grown in the sun, it is likely to become wider than it is tall.

 Once established, O. virginiana can tolerate summer drought and heat.
 However, it is sensitive to salt, either from ocean spray or winter roads, and should be sited well away from both.